horaciovelvetine/ForceDrawnGraphs/docs/DEVLOG.md

 References: []
 ```

-Possibly by solving the first this one will be solved - this has Kevin Bacon writes in English - w/o the label this will be mostly gibberish, and the value of the edge would be the label of the Q1860 entity.
+- DEFINES: (P6886) writing language (Q1860) English
+- NOTES: Needs no additional context data
+- BREAKDOWN:
+      - Check no refs or qualifiers: source of propTypeQID/Label/Value are from P6886, Q1860 is the tgtEntID stored on the edge

 ```log
 2024-05-13 21:41:40